anniedavid13/WeatherForecast/README.md

 ## Deployment
 The project is already deployed on Netlify, but you can also deploy it yourself by following these steps:

--Sign up for a free account on Netlify.
+- Sign up for a free account on Netlify.
--Connect your Github repository to Netlify.
+- Connect your Github repository to Netlify.
--Select the repository and branch that you want to deploy.
+- Select the repository and branch that you want to deploy.
--Set the build command to npm run build and the publish directory to build.
+- Set the build command to npm run build and the publish directory to build.
--Click the "Deploy" button and wait for the deployment to complete.
+- Click the "Deploy" button and wait for the deployment to complete.
--Once the deployment is successful, you can access your weather forecasting website at the URL provided by Netlify.
+- Once the deployment is successful, you can access your weather forecasting website at the URL provided by Netlify.